-The communication range $R_c$ is defined as the distance from a given transmitting vehicle within which any other vehicle can receive the signal with a power level exceeding a threshold (referred to as the receiver sensitivity).
+The communication range R_c is defined as the distance from a given transmitting vehicle within which any other vehicle can receive the signal with a power level exceeding a threshold (referred to as the receiver sensitivity).
 For our analysis, the communication range is assumed to be identical for all nodes in the network, [12], [13], [14], [15].

-For any two adjacent nodes $N_i$ and $N_j$ , Figure 2 shows two separate segments of the road, namely and
+For any two adjacent nodes N_i and N_j , Figure 2 shows two separate segments of the road, namely S_L and S_R , where possible interfering nodes are located that can interfere with transmission between N_i and N_j .

-Connectivity Requirements: Two adjacent nodes are considered to be connected if two conditions are fulfilled, such as the vehicles are located within each other's communication range $R_c$ , which is referred as the event E, and the communication link between them has a SIR exceeding a prefixed threshold $\beta$ .
-Therefore, the connectivity conditions are given by
+Connectivity Requirements: Two adjacent nodes are considered to be connected if two conditions are fulfilled, such as the vehicles are located within each other's communication range R_c , which is referred as the event E, and the communication link between them has a SIR exceeding a prefixed threshold β .
+Therefore, the connectivity conditions are given by and

-$$d(N_i, N_j) \le R_c,\tag{9}$$
+$$d(N_i, N_i) \le R_c, \tag{9}$$